Ellypham92/predict-stock-price-using-scraped-data/README.md

 <br>
 To do that we are going to move the day to one day before that, meaning we shift the data of the next day to one day back.
 Additionally, we will add a classification column - `Target`.
 If the closing price is greater than opening price will be 1, otherwise it will be 0. <br>
 <br>
-We are using shift() method here.
+:white_check_mark: We are using shift() method here.
 ![Screen Shot 2022-08-31 at 1 43 50 AM](https://user-images.githubusercontent.com/64395120/187611259-6481a0ae-4ab0-40bf-8be4-c2cf65dabb4c.png)

-Now, we are using value_counts() method to sum the total number of days that has higher closing pricer:
+:white_check_mark: Now, we are using value_counts() method to sum the total number of days that has higher closing pricer:
 ![Screen Shot 2022-08-31 at 1 46 41 AM](https://user-images.githubusercontent.com/64395120/187611829-8a8e0136-ab46-41f3-9167-a8501f31de08.png)

 Since the stock price data is time series data, the price in the next day depends on price from the previous day.
 We are going to calculate 3 and 7 day moving average.
-We can use rolling(). <br>
+:white_check_mark: We can use rolling(). <br>
 <br>
-We will add new features: 3 and 7 days moving average in the dataset that are computed rolling mean with a window length of 3 and 7 observations.
+:white_check_mark: We will add new features: 3 and 7 days moving average in the dataset that are computed rolling mean with a window length of 3 and 7 observations.
 <br>
-Additionally, we will add a price direction feature which is the differenece between closing price and the opening price to try if that would help for our prediction.
+:white_check_mark: Additionally, we will add a price direction feature which is the differenece between closing price and the opening price to try if that would help for our prediction.
 And, price range which is the difference between high price and low price.
 <br>

 ![Screen Shot 2022-08-31 at 1 49 55 AM](https://user-images.githubusercontent.com/64395120/187612239-8eb2f7c0-729b-41ff-aefb-c9490191749c.png)